-Well-Rounded Education: Purchase instructional aids, supplemental instructional materials and PE activity supplies to support a healthy and active lifestyle for all students such as yoga mats, exercise balls, Circuit training & PE stations, numbered cones and sleeves, lesson planning for elementary physical education, DPE curriculum supplies, speed stacks sport packs, tape, consumables, etc.: \$2,000 Function Code 2100, 2200, 2600, 2700 (staff) SUPPLIES - Items that are consumed, worn out, or deteriorate through use; or items that lose their identity through fabrication or incorporation into different or more complex units or substances (USFR | USFRCS) Format: Descriptive and concise representative list of proposed items with a single estimated cost.
-May include supplies for staff, professional learning books, etc. Category description (type of supplies) for use by (end user or beneficiary) to (purpose) such as A, B, and C = total estimate \$ Example 1 (Title I-A):
+Well-Rounded Education: Purchase instructional aids, supplemental instructional materials and PE activity supplies to support a healthy and active lifestyle for all students such as yoga mats, exercise balls, Circuit training & PE stations, numbered cones and sleeves, lesson planning for elementary physical education, DPE curriculum supplies, speed stacks sport packs, tape, consumables, etc.: \$2,000

+All Examples Apply to Title I-A, I-D, II-A, IV-A, RLIS/V Function Code 2100, 2200, 2600, 2700 (Staff) SUPPLIES - Items that are consumed, worn out, or deteriorate through use; or items that lose their identity through fabrication or incorporation into different or more complex units or substances (USFR | USFRCS) Format: Descriptive and concise representative list of proposed items with a single estimated cost.
+May include supplies for staff, professional learning books, etc. Category description (type of supplies) for use by (end user or beneficiary) to (purpose/title program being supported) such as A, B, and C = total estimate \$ Example 1 (Title I-A):